DittoPDX/editablegrid/README.md

    The function getOptionValues is called each time the cell must be edited.
    Here we do only client-side Javascript processing, but you could use Ajax here to communicate with your server.
-   If you do, then don't forget to use Ajax in synchronous mode.
+   If you do,then don't forget to use Ajax in synchronous mode.

-6. In the modeChanged function we can check the modified column: if it is the continent then we clear the country in the same row, like this:
+6. In the modeChanged function we can check the modified column: if it is the continent then we clear the country in the same row:

 ```
    if (this.getColumnName(columnIndex) == "continent")
 		this.setValueAt(rowIndex, this.getColumnIndex("country"), "");
 ```

-7. To achieve this, we will use the method setHeaderRenderer that allows us to customize the way column headers are rendered.
+7. We will use the method **setHeaderRenderer** that allows us to **customize the way column headers are rendered**.
-   Since we want to use the same renderer for several column, we are going to declare a class InfoHeaderRenderer which extends CellRenderer, like this:
+   Since we want to use the same renderer for several columns, we are going to declare a class InfoHeaderRenderer which extends CellRenderer:

 ```
    function InfoHeaderRenderer(message) { this.message = message; };